peppeocricc/hapostgres/README.rst

 HA postgresql
 ==========
-Ansible playbooks to build an HA postgres on docker environment from scratch.
+Ansible playbooks to build an HA postgresql-on-docker environment from scratch.

 Description of the infrastructure
 ---------------------------------